 - Whether the sentencing judge made any parole recommendations

 - Whether the inmate violated prison rules and regulations

 - Efforts made toward rehabilitation such as degrees earned, mentoring, treatment and other activities

 - Psychological evaluations

 - The victim’s attitude toward paroling the inmate

 - The chances the inmate will be successful in integrating into society (family, job, community support)

-There are certain general conditions of parole that must be followed along with special conditions related to the particular offense or criminal history.
+There are certain general conditions of parole that must be followed along with special conditions related to the particular offense or criminal history5.
 The general conditions that California parolees must follow include:

-- A parole agent or police officer may search you or your property at any time without a search warrant
+- A parole agent or police officer may search you or your property at any time without a search warrant6

 - You may not leave the state without permission